 Make the flatbread: In a small bowl, stir the yeast into the milk.
 Place the flour and salt in a food processor, add the yeast mixture, and process for 60 seconds, until you have a well-mixed dough.
 Cover the bowl with plastic wrap and set aside at room temperature for 30 minutes to allow the dough to rise.

-Meanwhile, heat the owen to 350 degrees.
+Meanwhile, heat the oven to 350 degrees.

 Take out the dough and knead it for 5 minutes.
 Then cut the dough into 8 equal pieces and roll each piece into a ball.
 Sprinkle a little flour on your work surface and roll a ball of dough out to form a very thin long strip, around 10 inches long and 2 inches wide.
 Prick the strip with a fork.
 Repeat seven more times, creating 8 strips of dough.